oraal/oraal.github.io/_posts/2020-06-27-resources-for-post-secondary-educators.md

 ## Web Links
 ### Curricula and Materials for AAL
 <a href="https://www.pbs.org/speak/education/" target="_blank">Do You Speak American?
 For Educators</a> - <em>Do You Speak American?</em> was a 2005 documentary series produced by PBS.
-On their companion website, there is plenty of information for educators, focused mainly on high school and college levels (available <a href="https://www.pbs.org/speak/education/" target="_blank">here</a>), including specific curricula for the study of African American English in the classroom.</span></span>
+On their companion website, there is plenty of information for educators, focused mainly on high school and college levels (available <a href="https://www.pbs.org/speak/education/" target="_blank">here</a>), including specific curricula for the study of African American English in the classroom.
 <ul><li><a href="https://www.pbs.org/speak/education/curriculum/college/aae/" target="_blank"><span style="font-family:Arial,Helvetica,sans-serif;"><span style="font-size:18px;">African American English Curriculum (College)</span></span></a></li></ul>

 ### Language Diversity on Campus